UBC-MDS/snapedautilityR/README.md

 ## Similar Work

-We recognize EDA (exploratory data analysis) and preprocessing packages are common in the Python open source ecosystem.
+We recognize EDA (exploratory data analysis) and preprocessing packages are common in the R open source ecosystem.
 Our package aims to do a few things very well, and be light weight.
-A non exhaustive list of EDA helper packages in Python include:
+A non exhaustive list of EDA helper packages in R include:

 -   [`dlookr`](https://cran.r-project.org/web/packages/dlookr/index.html)